18F/site-scanning/docs/INSTALL.md

 #### Run the app

-You will need to have [docker installed](https://docs.docker.com/install/) for this to work.

-`./test.sh nodelete` will run the app, populate it with data scanned from 18f.gov and gsa.gov, and run the test suite against it.
+Run `./test.sh nodelete` in the repo dir.
+This will run the app, populate it with data scanned from a few domains, run the test suite against it, and leave the app running.

-You should then be able to go to http://localhost:8000/ and see the UI/API working with whatever code was there when you did the `docker-compose up --build`.
+You should then be able to go to http://localhost:8000/ and see the UI/API working with whatever code was there when you ran the `test.sh` script.

 If you'd like to see the logs from the system, then type `docker-compose logs -f`, and you will see the logs streamed from the app and the elasticsearch/minio